Gallo9923/lwjglbook-bookcontents/chapter-02/chapter-02.md

 }
 ```

-As you can see, it defines some attributes to store the window handle, its width and height and a callback function which will be invoked nay time the window is resized.
+As you can see, it defines some attributes to store the window handle, its width and height and a callback function which will be invoked any time the window is resized.
 It also defines an inner class to set up some options to control window creation:

 * `compatibleProfile`: This controls wether we want to use old functions from previous versions (deprecated functions) or not.
 * `fps`: Defines the target frames per second (FPS).
 If it has a value equal os less than zero it will mean that we do not want to set up a target but either use monitor refresh that as target FPS.
 In order to do so, we will use v-sync (that is the number of screen updates to wait from the time `glfwSwapBuffers` was called before swapping the buffers and returning).